Is Is There a Killer on My Street a True Story? Is the Lifetime Movie Based on Real Life?

 Is Is There a Killer on My Street Based on a True Story?

-No, ‘Is There a Killer on My Street’ is not based on a true story.
+No, ‘Is There a Killer on My Street?’ is not based on a true story.
 The makers of the movie have never claimed that the events in the film are inspired by any specific real happenings.
-While this film’s story may not have been based on true events, it is also a fact that crimes of passion involving love triangles are quite prevalent in the world.
-It is a sad reality we cannot deny that several men and women involved in multiple simultaneous affairs have been embroiled in such violent crimes of passion.
-While researching for this article, we found a record of countless murders committed because the suspects and the victims were entangled in deadly love affairs.
-A few such cases have been listed in this article by InTouch Weekly.
+While this film’s story may not have been based on actual events, it is also a fact that crimes of passion involving love triangles are quite prevalent in the world.
+The sad reality that we cannot deny is that several men and women involved in multiple simultaneous affairs have been embroiled in such violent crimes of passion.

-Read More: Is My Best Friend’s Bouquet Based on a True Story?
+While researching about this article, we found a record of countless murders committed because the suspects and the victims were entangled in deadly love affairs.
+Many cases resonated with the theme in this Lifetime thriller but not one from the bunch proved similar enough to seem like a downright inspiration.